 North Fort Myers

 The resort also offers amenities the whole family will enjoy such as a lagoon-style pool, full-service marina with water sports, kayak rentals, complimentary bike rentals, clay tennis courts, sightseeing cruises, world-class fishing, a nature trail, as well as a complimentary water taxi directly to Fort Myers Beach.
-In addition, the resort's Westin Kid Club sessions are available for full day (9 a.m. – 4 p.m.) for $70 per child, including lunch, and half day (9 a.m. – noon/1 p.m. – 4 p.m.) for $40 per child.
+In addition, the resort's Westin Family Kid Club sessions are available for full day (9 a.m. – 4 p.m.) for $70 per child, including lunch, and half day (9 a.m. – noon/1 p.m. – 4 p.m.) for $40 per child.
 Parent and child activities are also available.
 A Discovery Room welcomes younger guests with a refreshing and bright colored space, containing crafting tables, easels and bean bags.
 Personalized to the age and interests of each child, a typical day includes anything from bike riding, to painting and postcard sending as well as locally-inspired activities like a visit to nearby nature trails and butterfly garden or geocaching to explore the Cape Coral region.
-Visit www.westincapecoral.com.
+For information and reservations: 239-541-5000 or visit www.westincapecoral.com.

-In addition to the Casa Kids Club, the resort offers activities and craftsfor children of all ages and designed for family fun: tie-dye, jewelry making, sand dollar painting and other beach-related crafts which range in price from $5-$20.
+In addition to the Casa Kids Club, the resort offers activities and craftsfor children of all ages and designed for family fun: sand sculpting, kick ball, bingo, beach walks, tie-dye, jewelry making, sand dollar painting and other beach-related crafts which range in price from $5 to $20.
 For information and reservations, visit www.casaybelresort.com or call 239-472-3145.

 Located at the northern end of Captiva Island and framed by the tranquil blue waters of the Pine Island Sound and the Gulf of Mexico, this iconic 330-acre resort village is situated on a wildlife preserve and features two-and-a-half miles of beaches with world-class shelling.
-This unique setting allows guests to enjoy the natural beauty of Captiva while relaxing in one of Parents Magazine's Top 10 Beach Resorts for Families.
+This unique setting allows guests to enjoy the natural beauty of Captiva while relaxing in one of Parents Magazine's Top-10 Beach Resorts for Families.

 The adult-supervised children and youth program is designed to offer fun, kid-friendly activities, while providing parents with free time to enjoy spa treatments, sailing with Offshore Sailing School,wave runner outings or an afternoon of fishing.
-Children ages 4-12 are encouraged to participate in activities that include lunch, crafts, nature walks, themed games, exploring an d more.
+Children ages 4-12 are encouraged to participate in activities that include lunch, crafts, beach exploration, themed games, discovery and more.
 Kids have the opportunity to learn about the local flora and fauna and scan the shoreline for dolphins.
 Program is available Tuesday 9 a.m. to 1 p.m., Wednesday 9 a.m. to 1 p.m. and Saturday 5:30 to 8:30 p.m.
 Cost: $35 per child per session.
-Call 239-463-6181 or visit www.pinkshell.com.
+For information and reservations, call 239-463-6181 or visit www.pinkshell.com.

 EDITOR’S NOTE: The Beaches of Fort Myers & Sanibel in southwest Florida includes: Sanibel Island, Captiva Island, Fort Myers Beach, Fort Myers, Bonita Springs, Estero, Cape Coral, Pine Island, Boca Grande & Outer islands, North Fort Myers, Lehigh Acres.
 Family and children images available upon request.